Don’t Drink The Water

 Water supplied to some of our facilities (eg taps in parks at our storages) is also untreated and not suitable for human consumption.
 Visitors should check our signage before using any water at our facilities.

 EPA Victoria has made existing information about groundwater quality easier to find via an interactive web tool on its website.

-You can easily search a map of Victoria to find where a ‘groundwater quality restricted use zone’ is.
+You can easily search a map of Victoria to locate a ‘groundwater quality restricted use zone’.

 These are areas where there has been historic groundwater pollution as a result of previous industrial activity.